joelwwalker/Brazos/README.md

 will not function "out of the box" as it is employed at Texas A&M.  This module currently requires the separate submission of batches of best-practice compliant jobs from a member of your physics group, whereas the monitor collects and reports the outcome of those processes.
 Thus, you may initially wish to set this module to "<ACTIVE=FALSE>".
-Please contact Joel Walker (jwalker@shsu.edu) if you interested in a copy of our automated "CATS" test jobs CRAB submission scripts.
+Please ask if you interested in a copy of our automated "CATS" test jobs CRAB submission scripts.

 Once your data downloads have been tested and your preferred configuration of active modules is established, it is time to register the monitor with the crontab job scheduler.